The Biewer Terrier (pronounced “bee-vah”/“beaver”) is a toy-sized dog similar to the Yorkshire Terrier.

 Regular grooming is essential.
 Some owners prefer to keep the hair clipped short in what groomers call a “puppy cut”.

 Do Biewer Terriers Make Good Family Dogs?

-A Biewer Terrier is a great family dog.
+A Biewer Terrier is a great family dog in the right household.

 Due to their small size care should be taken bringing them into a house with young, boisterous children.